w-s-bitcoin/animations/README.md

 2. **Frontend Rendering (Static Site)**
    - On page load, `app.js` fetches `final_frames/image_list.json`.
    - Images are rendered dynamically with interactive behavior.
-   - State (favorites, filters, dropdowns) is managed using `localStorage` and cookies.
+   - State (favorites, layout, filters, dropdowns) is managed using `localStorage` and cookies.

 3. **Hosting**
    - The website is hosted via GitHub Pages at